DellGEOS/AzureStackHOLs/lab-guides/06-ExpandingAzureStackHCI/readme.md

 [Official documentation](https://learn.microsoft.com/en-us/azure-stack/hci/manage/add-server)

+I performed steps on AX nodes (physical servers), but code snippets are kept with virtual lab variables.

 ## Prepare server

 Following code is more or less same as in cloud-based deployment HOL.
 I kept it almost the same, I just commented out all sections that are not needed when adding node